 One of the most heartbreaking situations occurs when the surviving pet cries and looks everywhere for the missing loved one.
-I have known of cases where this futile, heartbreaking search went on for weeks.
+This futile, heartbreaking search can go on for weeks.

 Although it sounds macabre, sometimes it can be helpful to allow the surviving pet to say “goodbye” to the body after a furry friend has died.
 They may sniff and examine the body, cry or ignore it all together--and any reaction should be considered normal.
 That’s the only way we can explain to them what has happened to their friend, and why a beloved cat- or dog-friend has disappeared from their life.
 Viewing the friend's body allows them to understand he's not coming back.
 They still grieve but aren't driven to look for their missing buddy.